rakia drink

 orangeenergy, desire, heat

-This is only a small sample of color meanings and starting point of marketing decisions, especially before entering a new market.
+This is only a small sample of colour meanings and the starting point of marketing decisions, especially before entering a new market.

-The color meaning in the West might be associated with other potentially negative perceptions in Asia or any other part of the world.
+The meaning of colour in the West might be associated with other potentially negative perceptions in Asia or other parts of the world.

-• Font – The text on the product is an important tool for effective communication, it may help attract consumers or convey a perception of exclusivity.
+• Font – The text on the product is essential for effective communication.
+It may help attract consumers or convey a perception of exclusivity.
 Some examples of fonts used in marketing are:

-• Serif – used in formal marketing, implies expensive, warm.
+• Serif is used in formal marketing, which implies expensive and warm.

 • Uchronia – desire

-• Sans-Serif – less formal communication. it implies young, modern, cool.
+• Sans-Serif – less formal communication.
+It implies youth, modernity, and coolness.

-• Freight Sans medium- Script fonts – handwritten, expensive, soft, delicate, relaxed, happy.16
+• Freight Sans medium- Script fonts – handwritten, expensive, soft, delicate, relaxed, happy.

 Font types